 Along with my colleagues, Prof Phillip McIntyre, Dr Elizabeth Paton, A/Prof Susan Kerrigan and Dr Michael Meany, my latest book is Educating for Creativity in Higher Education, a book that provides innovative insights into how creativity can be taught within higher education and applies a systems centred learning model to teaching.
 I have a co-edited book with A/Prof Phillip McIntyre, Creating Space in the Fifth Estate, that resulted from our efforts in convening the ANZCA conference at UON in July 2016.
 The book examines the radical changes being brought about by the digital revolution and includes chapters from selected full papers submitted and presented at the conference.

 I also have a book co-edited with A/Prof Phillip McIntyre and Dr Elizabeth Paton, The Creative System in Action: Understanding Cultural Production and Practice, which is focused on empirical studies into creativity that use the systems approach to creativity.
 It examines creative practice in a range of fields including music, journalism, fiction and non-fiction writing, film, documentary-making, theatre, new media, and arts and design.
-My latest collaborative book, Entrepreneurship in the Creative Industries: How innovative agents, skills and networks interact, is due in March 2022.
+My latest collaborative book, Entrepreneurship in the Creative Industries: How innovative agents, skills and networks interact, is due to be published in late 2022.

 Examples of my publishing and research impact include: